 - Don’t touch it.
 If a tree exists on your property and there are no signs of damage, leave it be.
 The presence of the tree has already affected the soil.

-- Have it removed.
+- Have the tree removed.
 If a tree appears to be too close to your home, you can cut down the offending tree.
 This may be the best course of action, especially if it is a small or young tree.
 This can be dangerous though, as it may also cause damage to your home.
+Make sure to consult with an arborist before cutting down any trees.

 We don’t blame you one bit!
-Trees greatly affect your resale value.
+Trees greatly affect your home’s resale value.
 Not to mention, the tree in question could be providing significant shade during the scorching summer months in Texas.
 Cutting it down might mean a spike in utilities.
-If you are unsure, it is best to consult an expert.
+If you are unsure if trees are affecting your home’s foundation, it is best to consult an expert.
 Tommy LaLonde, P.E. is not only a soil expert, he has decades of experience examining the structure of homes across Texas.